misener/GRTTWaK-website/events/index.md

 The first place we announce live shows is through our [email newsletter](https://grownupsreadthingstheywroteaskids.com/newsletter/).
 Often, live events fill up hours (or minutes) after they're announced.

 Our ticketing company, [Tito](https://ti.to/), has a "waiting list" feature.
 If a show is sold out, you can join the waiting list.
 If more general admission tickets become available, we make them available to members of the waiting list.
-Joining the waiting list does not guarantee you a ticket, nor does it give you any special privledges for the *next* available show.
+Joining the waiting list does not guarantee you a ticket, nor does it give you any special privileges for the *next* available show.

 Reader signup and general admission tickets are first-come, first-served.
 It's not ideal for everyone, but it's the fairest way we know how to do it.
 We appreciate your patience.